stormpath/stormpath-documentation/source/configuration.rst

       setx STORMPATH_CLIENT_APIKEY_ID your_id_here
       setx STORMPATH_CLIENT_APIKEY_SECRET your_secret_here

   Any configuration option can be set using environment variables.
 The above are just examples!
+The :ref:`Configuration Reference <config_reference>` covers each option in detail.

   .. _markup_file: